Adding an Azure resource group as a source

 Only if you plan to add the Azure resource group to a protection set other than the default one.
 The protection set must be created.
 For instructions, see Creating a protection set.

 Only if you plan to use a data mover configuration for the source.
-If you later assign a different data mover configuration to an entity that belongs to the source, that configuration will be used instead of the one that was used for the source.
+If you later assign a different data mover configuration to an entity that belongs to the source by specifying the configuration properties, that data mover configuration will be used instead of the one that was used for the source.

 Recommendation